gcc-mirror/gcc/gcc/ada/doc/gnat_rm/standard_and_implementation_defined_restrictions.rst

 checking, then some cases of violations may be missed.

-When this restriction is active, we are not requesting control-flow preservation with -fpreserve-control-flow and the static elaboration model is used, the compiler is allowed to suppress the elaboration counter normally associated with the unit, used to check for access before elaboration and to control.
+When this restriction is active, we are not requesting control-flow preservation with -fpreserve-control-flow, and the static elaboration model is used, the compiler is allowed to suppress the elaboration counter normally associated with the unit.
+This counter is typically used to check for access before elaboration and to control multiple elaboration attempts.

 No_Dynamic_Sized_Objects
 ------------------------